 - 2 cups canned chickpeas or garbanzo beans, drained

 - 2 garlic clove

-Place all ingredients (but only 1 tsp of the rosemary) in a blender.
+- Place all ingredients (but only 1 teaspoon of the rosemary) in a blender.
 Blend all until creamy and smooth.
 If necessary, add additional 1-2 tablespoons Marsala Wine to help blend mixture more easily.

 - Storage: Store hummus in a clean airtight container for up to 3 days in the refrigerator, or up to 6 months in the freezer.
 Don't let hummus sit more than 3-4 hours at room temperature.